Top attractions of Gobi Desert, Central and Northern Mongolia

 Head to Bayanzag today to discover and learn about the incredible site known as Flaming Cliff.
 First excavated in 1922 the area is renown worldwide for the dinosaur eggs and bones discovered in the classic desert of rock and red sand.
 Overnight in tourist Ger camp.

-Travel to the heart of the desert today and marvel at the Ongi monastery.
-Formerly one of the biggest Buddhist monasteries in Mongolia, Ongi was ruined during a period of communist purge and restored by the residing monks.
+Head to the heart of the desert today and visit one of the former biggest Buddhist monasteries in the Gobi.
+The Ongi was ruined during a period of communist purge and restored by the residing monks.
 Hike through the fascinating ruins and enjoy the scenery of the Ongi River that runs past the ancient site.
 Overnight in tourist Ger camp (2 people share Yurt with single beds, shower/bathroom in a separate building).

 After breakfast this morning drive to Karakorum, the site of the 13th century Mongolian capital.Visit Karakorum museum and see the Great Mongol state period, Stone Age, Bronze Age, Ancient state period halls.
 Tour through the ancient city before moving on the beautiful ruins of Erdene Zuu Monastery.
 Surrounded by huge 400m x 400m walls built from the ruins of Kharakhorum, the Erdenezuu was the first and the biggest Buddhist monastery of the 16th century.
 Overnight in tourist Ger camp.

 DAY 7: LEGENDS OF KHORGO-TERKH NATIONAL PARK (320KM – 6 HOURS)(B,L,D)